JRaju72/Superstore-sales-Dashboard/README.md

 <a href="https://github.com/JRaju72/Superstore-sales-Dashboard/blob/main/superstore_project.xlsx">superstore data</a>
 ## Project Insights
 -Total Sales: $2.30M with an overall Profit of $286K and 12.47% profit margin.

-# Category Performance:
+-Category Performance:

 -Technology and Office Supplies are the most profitable categories.

 -Technology leads with the highest contribution to profit margin (~17%).

-# Sub-Category Insights:
+-Sub-Category Insights:

 -Copiers, Phones, and Accessories are the most profitable sub-categories.

 -Tables and Bookcases generated losses, pulling down overall profitability.

-# Regional Performance:
+-Regional Performance:

 -West Region is the most profitable (~$108K profit).

 -Central Region lags behind with the lowest profit performance.